AnionRF/WaveletCast/README.md

 # WaveletCast

-This is the official repo for HeatPre.
+This is the official repo for WaveletCast.